Brentwood Today Stream Stabilization

 - Credence Inc.

-Construction for this project is underway.
-The contractor, Credence Inc., started construction at 3609 Greywood Drive, which is a City-owned property that is being used as the main access point for the project.
+Construction for this project is nearly complete.
 Work started upstream to make necessary improvements to the stream channel that runs along Greywood Drive.
-For this repair, the stream channel will be reshaped and soil in the stream will be leveled to gradually raise the stream bed to a more natural, functional point while reducing the amount of sediment (sand and gravel) downstream.
-This project also will transform the energy of the stream and limit future stream erosion.
+For this repair, the stream channel was reshaped and soil in the stream was leveled to gradually raise the stream bed to a more natural, functional point while reducing the amount of sediment (sand and gravel) downstream.
+This project also transforms the energy of the stream and limits future stream erosion.

 Brentwood Today Lake is classified as a small, high-hazard dam with North Carolina Dam Safety and the remaining portion of the dam is no longer working.
 This resulted in an existing lake bed forming a main stream channel and an area of natural plants downstream of the lake.
 Due to that change, the channel has weakened significantly and has very steep, unstable channel banks in some areas.
 The purpose of this project is to stabilize and repair 350 feet of the stream to improve water quality and limit future erosion.

 |Fall 2017||Project design finalized and easement negotiations, permitting, and coordination of private utility relocations complete|

 |Winter 2018||Project construction begins|